Arrow

 Risk, Governance, and Compliance Professionals

-If you are evaluating how to generate measurable business value from AI and avoid the pitfalls that cause most transformation initiatives to fail, this session is for you.
+Are you evaluating how to generate measurable business value from AI and avoid the pitfalls that stall most enterprise transformations?
+If so, this session is for you.

-Join Krishnan Sankaranarayanan, PhD, MBA, for a practitioner-led session on how organizations can move beyond AI experimentation to achieve tangible ROI through strategic alignment, high-impact use case selection, organizational adoption, effective governance, and scalable transformation frameworks grounded in real-world industry experience.
+Join Krishnan Sankaranarayanan, PhD, MBA, for a practitioner-led masterclass on moving beyond mere AI experimentation.
+You will learn how to achieve tangible ROI through tight strategic alignment and high-impact use case selection.
+Krishnan will also detail the keys to organizational adoption, effective governance, and scalable transformation frameworks, all grounded in real-world experience.